Legacy Application Stats

 Stats IP List

-The stats IPs associated with the application are provided in the stats_ip_list part of the payload.
+The stats IPs associated with the application are provided in the stats_ip_list field of the payload.
 The data is derived from Netify DPI network traffic analysis.
-See adjacent sample.

 If an IP belongs to a platform, the metadata is attached to the payload.
-However, to minimize the size of the payload, a subset of the fields in the platform are provided.
+However, to minimize payload size, a subset of fields in the platform is provided.
 See the Platform Object documentation for more information.

-Though most IP addresses serving applications are fairly static, IPs do get re-used.
-For example, most Amazon CloudFront CDN IPs for a specific application can change every week or so.
-This Application Stats data feed includes historical statistics (90 days) on IPs, including those IPs that are now used by a different application.
-If you are looking for a list of active IPs, please visit the Application IPs Data Feed page.
+This Application Stats data feed includes historical statistics on IPs, including IPs that may now be used by a different application.
+If you are looking for a list of active IPs only, visit the Application IPs Data Feed page.

 "stats_ip_list": [